 Partners Investing in Parkinson Research (PIPR)

-Co-chaired by Andrew Frank of RBC Dominion Securities and Kim Teron of Teron Inc., PIPR members reach out to the community at large to raise vital funds to support leading edge Parkinson Research at The Ottawa Hospital.
+Chaired by Andrew Frank of RBC Dominion Securities, PIPR members reach out to the community at large to raise vital funds to support leading edge Parkinson Research at The Ottawa Hospital.

 PIPR has provided important base funding to the scientists, allowing them to leverage further grants.
 The advancements have been impressive.
 PIPR has not only helped to fund research for the treatment and cure of Parkinson’s disease, it has galvanized the community to support the cause that previously received little attention.
 Above all, the PIPR team has given hope to those who live with this unremitting disease.